 Some forms of sex trafficking include pimp-controlled trafficking, gang-controlled trafficking, or familial trafficking.
 In some cases, minors engage in ‘survival sex’ in order to meet basic needs such as food or shelter.

 A Demand-Driven Crime

 It’s simple economics, really.
-If there weren’t a demand for women and children for sex, there wouldn’t be a supply.
+If there weren’t a demand for women, girls, men, and boys for illicit sex, there wouldn’t be a supply.

 By and large, men are responsible for fueling the demand.